LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 For example, if your code cannot connect to a database, there is probably nothing your program can do about it.
-However, as we allude to on the previous page, if you receive invalid input from a user, you can still throw an exception, re-prompt them to refine their input with an error message to help them get it right the next time.
+However, as we allude to on the previous page, if you receive invalid input from a user, you can still throw an exception and re-prompt them to refine their input with an error message to help them get it right the next time.

 .. index:: ! try, ! catch, ! finally